idoziv15/registration-system/README.md

 ```

 ## **📱 Running mobile Manually**
 Since mobile is not included in docker-compose, you need to run it manually with the Makefile.
+Just make sure all the other services are running (with docker) so the mobile app will be able to send server requests.

 ## **1️⃣ Run the following commands on the mobile folder:**
 ```